 There’s a planetarium, an entire museum dedicated to clocks, navigation, and telling time, and some historic buildings, but I went to stand on the Prime Meridian—the up & down equator, if you will.

 The Prime Meridian divides the East and West hemispheres giving Greenwich the coordinates of 00° 00’.
 It’s also where time starts.
 For instance, I live in the Eastern time zone which is also written as “GMT -5”.
 This means Boston’s time is 5 hours behind Greenwich Mean Time, get it?

 I found the clock and time museum seriously fascinating and only partly because it also felt like the workshop lair of every creepy scientist in a time-travel flick.

 After coming back down the hill from the Observatory and spending 20 minutes trying to find one particular chippy with no luck, I settled for dinner and beers at the Mitre.
 I say “settled” because that wasn’t my intended destination but this place was exactly what I didn’t know I needed.

 Why have dinner at the Mitre?

 Chippy or not, I still got my desired fish and chips and they were more fabulous that I thought food could be from a place named after the Pope’s hat.
 The place was dark and relaxing and straight up filled with clocks of all kinds.
-Take it easy here and chill on your last night in London because you have a busy 3 days in Paris coming up tomorrow.
+Take it easy here and chill on the last night of your 5-day London itinerary because you have a busy 3 days in Paris coming up tomorrow.

-WHAT WOULD YOU ADD TO (OR SUBTRACT FROM) THIS ITINERARY?
+WHAT CHANGES WOULD YOU MAKE TO THIS 5-DAY LONDON ITINERARY?